Eric1015/my-react-rails-template/README.md

 # My React Rails Template

-This repository provides a basic template consists of React as the front-end and Rails as the back-end and also login functionality provided with <code>devise</code> gem.
+This repository provides a basic user sign in template consists of React as the front-end and Rails as the back-end

 ## Dependencies
 * Ruby '2.4.4'